Managing conflicts of interest

 Additionally we publish a register of all of our procurement and other decisions in order to provide transparency about how we have managed any conflicts of interest.

-- pdf NHS 111 procurement declarations of interests register (389 KB)
+- Register of - NHS 111 procurement declarations

-- pdf Register of Interests for Hertfordshire Wheelchair Services Re-Procurement Project (201 KB)
+- Register of - Hertfordshire Wheelchair Services Re-Procurement Project

-- Register of Interests for Integrated Diabetes Service multi provider pathway collaborative (MPPC) assurance process
+- Register of - Integrated Diabetes Service provider pathway collaborative (MPPC) assurance process

-- Register of Interests for Enhanced Community MSK, Pain and Postural Stability procurement
+- Register of - Enhanced Community MSK, Pain and Postural Stability procurement

 We also publish declarations of hospitality, gifts and sponsorship offered by organisations who are current or prospective suppliers of the CCG.